-Trip to Scotland Cost: Accommodation
+Trip to Scotland Cost Guide

 There tends to be at least one hostel in most larger towns and in the bigger cities — such as Edinburgh, Inverness, and Glasgow — there are multiple hostels to choose from.
 On average, the least expensive dorm bed in a hostel will cost roughly £20 per night.

 If you’re looking for a more budget-friendly accommodation option without sacrificing privacy, I would definitely recommend getting a private room in an Airbnb.
-Depending on where you are, a room will cost somewhere between £30 – 50 per night, with the better-rated ones landing about £40 per night.
+Depending on where you are, a room will cost somewhere between £50 – 70 per night, with the better-rated ones landing about £60 per night.

 Because Scotland isn’t all that densely populated, there often aren’t a ton of Airbnb properties to choose from so it can often be a bit more expensive to spend the night in a rural area rather than in a larger city.
 Just something to keep in mind, especially when trying figure out the cost of a trip to Scotland.

 If wild camping isn’t really your thing and you would prefer to have a few more amenities at your disposal, there are many campsites throughout Scotland where plots tend to be about £8 – 10 per night.

 The cost of transportation is another area that one needs to consider for a Scotland travel budget.
 If you wish to cover a lot of ground on your own schedule and maybe add a few off-beat destinations to your list, I would highly recommend that you hire a car.

 Not only is a road trip one of the best ways to see Scotland, but the average daily price of a rental car isn’t extraordinarily high, especially if you offset the cost with a few nights of wild camping, as we did.

 Have a look at the car hire prices at the varying airports — we originally intended to pick up the car in Inverness only to realise that it was significantly cheaper to do so in Aberdeen.
-We like to use Rentalcars.com to hunt for the best deal!
+We like to use Rentalcars.com to hunt for a great deal!

-To keep costs down even further, we recommend you buy a policy from ICarHireInsurance who offer full excess coverage at a fraction that car rental companies charge.
+To keep costs down even further, we recommend you buy a policy from iCarHireInsurance who offer full excess coverage at a fraction that car rental companies charge.